-In the event that a student is absent, the school will prepare the student's assignments and have items available for pick-up at the end of the day.
-The parent/guardian must make the request for pick-up by 9:00 a.m. of the day of the excused absence.
+In the event that a student is absent, the school will prepare the student's assignments and have available for pick-up at the end of the day when the parent/guardian makes the request by 9:00 a.m. of the day of the excused absence.
 Students will be expected to turn in all completed assignments.
 In instances where the student is absent and no arrangements to pick-up assignments have been made, the student will be responsible for completing all missed work.

 With adequate notice, classroom teachers will assemble homework/class work for time missed due to an extended absence.
 Work that was assigned during the extended absence will also be expected to be made up.
-Timelines for making up work will be determined at the school building level.
+Timelines for making this work up will be determined at the school building level.
 Parents should refer to the individual school handbooks for additional information on make-up work timelines.

-Media Release
+Media Release Information

-We ask that parents/guardians sign a media release so that students may be photographed at school as per School Board Policy 7:340.
+Parent/guardians must approve the fact that their children will, at times, be photographed at school as per School Board Policy 7:340.
 Photographers will intermittently take pictures in our classrooms or a special event for recognition of a student.
-During registration, a media release form will be completed by the parent.
+During registration a media release form will be completed by the parent.
 If at any time you should choose to change your option, a written request must be sent to the building principal.